npm/devrel/talks/abstracts.md

 **How to become an open source contributor in 10 steps by [Frédéric Harper](https://outofcomfortzone.net/)**
 Participating in an open source project can be intimidating, even for experienced developers.
 You might start asking yourself things like ‘Where should I start?
 Do I have the skill set to provide valuable input??
 Will my suggestion or code be well received?
 Does it even make sense for me to become a contributor?’
 Those are all valid questions and I will help answer them all by giving you an easy 10-step program to become an OSS contributor.

+## Package management / npm
+**The journey of a package from the npm registry to your computer by [Jeff Lembeck](https://twitter.com/jefflembeck)**
+Ever wonder what happens when you `npm install` something?
+Follow an odyssey across the wires as our hero client embarks on an adventure to bring you the software that you need, right when you ask for it.
+After this talk you'll have a better understanding of the course a package takes - helping you understand architecture that works at scale as well as being able to troubleshoot package installation problems.

 ## Team building
 **It's Dangerous To Go Alone: Leveling Up A Heroic Team	by [Aly Fulton](https://twitter.com/sinthetix)**
 Building and maintaining systems and the teams behind them successfully is a lot like building and maintaining successful raiding teams in massively multiplayer online role-playing games (MMORPGs).
 Your quest, should you choose to accept it, is to listen to the parallels and use the lessons to strengthen your biggest asset-–your team–-so they can focus on building resilient systems.